 The research facilities in the department are among the best in the area with an excellent selection of well-maintained, state-of-the-art equipment.
 These facilities, along with an atmosphere that encourages collaboration, allow students and faculty to pursue competitive work at the frontiers of their fields.
 Participation by undergraduates is strongly encouraged.

 The facilities are located in three buildings — two of which are occupied exclusively by department faculty.
-The third, the Science Building, is shared with Biological Sciences and contains the undergraduate teaching laboratories.
+The third, Discovery Hall (DISC), is shared with Biological Sciences and contains the undergraduate teaching laboratories.

 The Chemistry Building (CHEM) was renovated in 2004 and reoccupied in 2007.
 The building contains 8100 square feet of modern wet laboratory space with modular furnishings and 5800 square feet of instrument space.
 It also contains faculty offices, library, administrative offices, conference rooms and classrooms.
 The building is plumbed to utilize the boil-off from a 6000 gallon liquid nitrogen Dewar which provides liquid nitrogen for the some of the instrumentation.